OpAlliance/discogs_wantlist_inventory_matcher/README.md

-**Intro**: As discogs buyers, we always prefer the sellers that have multiple items from our wantlist, so we can order many records while paying for shipment as little as possible.
+**Intro**: As Discogs buyers, we tend to prefer sellers who have multiple items from our wantlist.
+This allows us to order several records while minimizing shipping costs.

-**Problem**: Discogs engine matches the seller's inventory with our wantlist strictly based on release.
-So if we forgot to add all the releases of a certain master release (all the presses/versions of a record) to our wantlist, they will be skipped and wont get matched with the seller's inventory.
-Example: If an album was pressed in X and Y, and you have X in wantlist only but seller has Y - this vinyl wont be suggested to you, even though its the same band and same album!
+**Problem**: The Discogs engine matches a seller’s inventory to our wantlist strictly by release.
+If we forget to include all versions of a specific master release (such as different pressings or editions of the same album) in our wantlist, they won’t be matched with the seller’s inventory.
+For example, if an album has two pressings, X and Y, and you only have X on your wantlist, a seller offering Y won’t be suggested to you, even though it’s the same band and album.
 **Example**

 With Discogs Wantlist Search